GC-public-learning/jet-pack-compose-1.3-book/README.md

 interface CustomerDao {
 	@Query("SELECT * FROM customers")
 	fun getAllCustomers(): LiveData<List<Customer>>
+	// by choosing a LiveData type for the result of the query, the data is obervable
+	// thank to that , when changes are done on the db the result is updated and also the ui that uses the data.

 	@Query("SELECT * FROM customers WHERE name = :customerName")
 	fun findCustomer(customerName: String): List<Customer>